rackerlabs/support-how-to/content/how-to/cloud-servers/create-files-in-linux/index.md

 ---
 permalink: create-files-in-linux/
 audit_date: '2020-09-24'
-title: Create Files in Linux
+title: Create files by using the command line in Linux
 type: article
 created_date: '2020-09-21'
 created_by: James Andrade